angela1C/AppliedDBDoodle/MySQL_queries.md

 | Religion | Fr.
 Lynch  |             1 |
 | Spelling | Ms. Smith  |             0 |

-### SELECT ...
+#### SELECT ...
 FROM ...
 WHERE ...
 AND ...

-##### Show all details of all teachers who were born in January, February or March, and who can teach as far as Junior Cert only

 ```sql
 select * from teacher
 where month(dob) IN(1,2,3)
 AND level = "J";
 ```
+This shows all teachers born in the specified months and that can teach to junior cert only.

 | tid | Name        | level | experience | dob        |
  ---| ---| ---| ---| ---|
 |   3 | Ms. Smith   | J     |          4 | 1980-03-23 |
 |   6 | Mr. Picasso | J     |         42 | 1939-03-30 |

-gives the same results as
+which gives the same results as:

 ```sql
 select * from teacher
 where month(dob) between 1 and 3